Chlamydia test and treatments

 - A few days later the result is posted, or emailed back to you.

 Antibiotic chlamydia treatment

 Serious side effects are unusual, most common are stomach upset, nausea and diarrhoea.
-For further details please read the patient information leaflets.
+For further details please read the doxycycline patient information leaflet.

-Men who have a thick or bloody discharge from the penis with soreness or inflammation or women with heavy offensive vaginal discharge or irregular bleeding and low abdominal pain should see their regular doctor.
-Discharge is mucous like fluid coming from the end of the penis, vagina or anus.
+Men who have a thick or bloody discharge from the penis with soreness or inflammation, or women with heavy offensive vaginal discharge or irregular bleeding and low abdominal pain should see their regular doctor.
+Discharge is mucus like fluid coming from the end of the penis, vagina, or anus.

 People under 25 can arrange a test via the National Chlamydia Screening Program.
 GPs, genito-urinary medicine clinics and some walk-in centres can provide tests and treatment.

 Half of men and the majority of women have no symptoms.
 Chlamydia infection can cause inflammation in the penis, vagina, womb, tubes, anus and mouth and even eyes.

 - Bleeding between periods

 - Heavier periods

 - A white/cloudy or watery discharge from the penis